-Furthermore, Coulter, in her choice of title, falls prey to the common fallacy is the assumption that you can infer subjective intention from objective consequence.
+Furthermore, Coulter, in her choice of title, falls prey to the common fallacy that you can infer subjective intention from objective consequence.
 For example, since we lost China to the Communists, therefore the President of the United States and the Secretary of State wished China to go to the Communists.
 (And if it sounds like that is something that William F. Buckley would have written, it is because it is indeed something Buckley wrote).
 Coulter thinks that if liberal policies produce bad results, then one can conclude that those results were intentional, hence the “treason” accusations.
 Hopefully, you can see the glaring flaws in this argument.

 Any of those may be forgiven individually, but collectively, they start to make Ann Coulter seem a little deranged.
-And her hysterical attacks on John McCain seem to support that conclusion.
+And her hysterical attacks on John McCain seem to support that conclusion

 I can sympathize with those conservatives who would not vote for McCain.
 Most of these people make reasonable, irrefutable criticisms of the Arizona Senator.
 Coulter’s attacks, however, are ridiculous.
 It is as if she cannot calm down and make an unruffled, logical attack on someone.
 Instead, she has to scatter dozens of crazy charges.
 (I would say McCarthyite charges, but Coulter would probably take it as a compliment).